 |Apr 25||Apr 30|

-Example: Let's assume a plan of 6 months that ships a product every 2 months for which a customer signs-up for with billing period starting Jan 1, making the payment on Jan 10.
-Consider that the preferred shipping day was set as 7th.
-The diagram below shows the shipping dates for each order.
+Example: Consider a plan of 6 months that ships an item every two months for which a customer signs-up with billing period starting on Jan 1 and making the payment on Jan 10.
+If the preferred shipping day was set to 7th Jan of every month, then item is shipped to customer before the actual payment date.
+The illustration shows the shipping date for each order.

-If the preferred shipping day is not available within the order period, then the shipping date is set to the order date for the period.
+If the preferred shipping day is not available within the order period, then by default the shipping date is set to the order date for the period.

 Consider a quarterly plan that ships a product every month.
 Assume that calendar billing is enabled with calendar billing date set to 25th.
 Also, say the preferred shipping date is set to 10th.
-Now, say the customer signs up on Jan 1st and the payment only happens on Jan 15th.
-Since the payment happens after the preferred shipping date, the shipping date for the first order now becomes Jan 15th (payment date).
+Now, if the customer signs up on Jan 1st and makes payment on Jan 15th.
+Since the payment happens after the preferred shipping date, the shipping date for the first order now becomes Jan 15th.

-Here again, consider a plan of 6 months duration that ships a product every 2 months.
+Consider a shippable plan of 6 months duration that ships a product every two months.
 Assume calendar billing date to be 10th and calendar billing cut-off date to be 15th.
-Now, assume the customer signs-up on Jan 5th with the billing period start date as the same.
-Since billing cut-off is not overstepped, we have the first order period ending on Mar 10th.
+The customer signs-up on Jan 5th with the same billing period start date.
+Since the billing cut-off date is not overstepped, thus we have the first order period ending on Mar 10th.

-When there is only one shipment to be fulfilled for the entire plan/addon, the same rules apply as discussed so far.
-This case is simply considered as an order schedule with only one order period whose length is the length of the entire billing period of the subscription/addon.
+When there is only one shipment to be fulfilled for the entire plan/addon, the order is scheduled based on the other rules.
+Also, the invoice must be paid before the end of the billing period.
+The order is scheduled for the plans/addons with only one order period whose length is the entire billing period of the subscription/addon.

-For example, say you have a plan that ships coffee packets every month.
-A few months into the subscription, a customer may decide to purchase a brewing machine or a coffee mug.
-Such items would be examples of charges in Chargebee.
+For example, if you have a plan that ships coffee packets every month.
+During the subscription if a customer may want to purchase a brewing machine or a coffee mug then charges applies in Chargebee for such items.

-Currently, if consolidated invoicing is enabled in Chargebee, the billing and shipping addresses is taken from the consolidated invoice.
-If the consolidated invoice does not have a shipping address, each order will have it picked up from its subscription.
+If consolidated invoicing is enabled in Chargebee, the billing and shipping addresses is taken from the consolidated invoice.
+If the consolidated invoice does not contains shipping address then orders are schduled based on the subscriptions.